 Meeting global challenges together

-Whether it be through international higher education partnerships or double degrees and academic exchange programmes, universities and research institutes across the globe are becoming increasingly interconnected – because global challenges can only be met through joint action by international partners.
+Whether through international higher education partnerships or double degrees and academic exchange programmes, universities and research institutes across the globe are becoming increasingly interconnected – because global challenges such as peace, climate change and pandemics can only be met through joint action by international partners.

-Marketing Germany as a location
+Germany as a location for research and innovation